Plants for small outdoor spaces

 Grow climbing plants

 You barely need any space for climbing plants, just a wall.
-If you grow Cleo the clematis, she’ll cover your wall in flowers.
+If you grow Clem the clematis, she’ll cover your wall in flowers.
 She’ll need something to hold onto, so attach some trellis to the wall, so she can wind around it.

 Ivy the English ivy will grow up a wall all by herself.
 She grows fast, so you’ll have a leafy wall in surprisingly little time.